 Shelves are at the appropriate height and organized in a manner that facilitates maximum independent learning and exploration.
 Children have access to the right tools at the right time and are encouraged to thoughtfully choose their work according to their interests and work plan.
 One of the main goals of the prepared environment is freedom of choice.
 Structure and order guide the children as they make sense of the world around them.
 To keep the environment inviting for learning, it must be uncluttered and well-maintained.
 We believe nature also inspires learning and therefore, we use the outdoors as an extension of our classroom.

 Our commitment to authentic learning means that academic content is studied through an interdisciplinary approach.
-Students will explore Reading, Writing, Mathematics, Science, Culture/Social Studies, World Languages, Computer Science (K-2), Movement & Wellness, Music and Art.
+Students will explore Reading, Writing, Mathematics, Science, Cultural & Social Studies, World Languages, Computer Science, Movement & Wellness, Music and Visual Art.